41. Surf Green Fender Japan Pawn Shop 72

 It might have been an omen.
 For one thing, my regular assignations in Brighton (not to mention opportunities to peruse the labyrinthine, guitar-lined rooms of GAK, just off the Laines) were coming to an end.
 More to the point, for all its prettyness, the Pawn Shop ’72 never really spoke to me the way so many other guitars have down the years.
 I took it to a few jams, but that was about it.

-And then, a couple of months after getting it, I had the chance to buy an amazingly clean, great-sounding 72 Deluxe Reverb from a mate for an irresistible price.
+A couple of months after getting it, I had the chance to buy an amazingly clean, great-sounding 72 Deluxe Reverb from a mate for an irresistible price.
 Suddenly I needed funds.
 This was one of three guitars I sold to pay for the amp.

 Not that it did me a lot of good… To this day, it’s hard to look at pictures of that Pawnshop 72 without thinking about the way that lovely old Deluxe Reverb was stolen from outside my house six weeks after I bought it, along with a heap of other cherished gear…though fortunately, no guitars.